vispar-tech/bingx-py/docs/source/getting_started/installation.rst

 .. code-block:: bash

-   pip install --upgrade python-bingx
+   pip install --upgrade bingx-py

 Or, if using `poetry`:

 .. code-block:: bash

-   poetry update python-bingx
+   poetry update bingx-py

 Uninstalling the Client
 -----------------------